robusticus/nostrofuturo/README.md

 Besides, looking at CSV all the time in Notepad is hard on the eyes.

 This frontend is built on top of the same CSV, converted to JSON.
 It was built with React, Material UI and a graphics tool called Victory Chart.
 It is hosted as a static web site on Azure, consuming blob output from a scheduled function that syncs up the source data, runs the calculations and alerts when actions (trades) are taken.
 It is set up with a continuous deployment pipeline that runs from local git pushes.

-These personal projects always kind of represent how one would do things if one decided everything.
-So trying to put some of the thought process into this post along with the link.

 What do you think?